dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

     </PropertyGroup>
     ```

-1. Add a variable to your pipeline's YAML called `_DotNetArtifactsCategory` and set the value as your new category.
+1. Add a variable to your pipeline's YAML and set the value as your new category.
+    * `_DotNetValidationArtifactCategory` for publishing to the Validation channel (Such as for testing the changes in these onboarding steps)
+    * `_DotNetArtifactsCategory` for publishing to the Dev channel.

     ```YAML
     variables:
     ...
+      - name: _DotNetValidationArtifactCategory
+        value: MyNewCategory
       - name: _DotNetArtifactsCategory
         value: MyNewCategory
     ...